AlbertoCaballero/scatter/README.md

 # Disclaimer

-This is a really early prototype, its full of errors and it doesn have any of the most important functionality.
+This is a really early prototype, it's full of errors and it doesn have any of the most important functionality.